Summary

 Explain that fairness is defined as "treating people according to their needs, free from self-interest, prejudice, or favoritism."

 Show slide 8.
-Have groups discuss their opinions about the statement and choose a spokesperson to share out their thoughts.
+Have groups discuss their opinions about the statement and choose a spokesperson to share their thoughts.

 Show slide 9.
 After each representative has spoken, give students who may have changed their opinions an opportunity to switch groups.
-Ask students who change their groups to explain their reasons for changing.
+Ask students who change groups to explain their reasons for changing.

 Explore